bhagyas/awesome-alfresco/README.md

 ![Awesome Alfresco](https://loftux.com/files/static/images/awesome_alfresco.png)

 #About
-A curated list of awesome Alfresco add-ons, libraries, tutorials, scripts and much more.
+Awesome Alfresco is curated list of awesome Alfresco add-ons, libraries, tutorials, scripts and much more.

-##Contributing
+##Contributing and License

 Create an issue or a pull request with your submission.
 It will be evaluated and then made into this list.

+Distributed under the MIT License.
+See LICENSE for more information.

 ##Notes
 The classification will change with time.
 Currently, it's used as a basic categorisation based on the description of each repository.